UBC-MDS/public/rubric/rubric_presentations.md

     <td>Speaker can answer questions with some confidence, but their answers may be inaccurate, contradictory, misleading, or very difficult to understand.</td>
     <td>Speaker can answer questions accurately, but not effectively — doesn't seem to anticipate confusion or realize why the question was posed.</td>
     <td>Speaker can answer questions accurately and effectively with little trouble formulating responses.</td>
-    <td>Speaker can answer questions accurately and confidently and even elaborate; if the speaker is unsure they can speculate thoughtfully, but not pose the speculation as fact.</td>
+    <td>Speaker can answer questions accurately and confidently and even elaborate; if the speaker is unsure they can speculate thoughtfully without posing speculation as fact.</td>
   </tr>
 </table>